jdockerty/install-kali/README.md

 ## Installation

-#### Prerequisites
+### Prerequisites

 Firstly, be sure that you have virtualisation enabled on your machine.
 To check this for Windows, [visit here](https://stackoverflow.com/questions/49005791/how-to-check-if-intel-virtualization-is-enabled-without-going-to-bios-in-windows), and for Ubuntu Linux, [visit here](https://stackoverflow.com/questions/11116704/check-if-vt-x-is-activated-without-having-to-reboot-in-linux).
 If your operating system is not here, a simple Google search for `"Check virtualisation enabled <your_os>"` and `"How to enable virtualisation for <your_os>"` will suffice.

+**Make sure you download the appropriate software for your operating system, do not download Linux binaries if you are on Windows.**

 Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as this is the default provider to the upcoming software used in this repository.
-In doing so, you keep the installation process standardised an simpler to troubleshoot.
+In doing so, you keep the installation process standardised and simpler to troubleshoot.

 Afterwards, download [Vagrant](https://www.vagrantup.com/downloads) as this is the software which enables distribution of a virtual machine image that is already configured, making it the installation process repeatable.

-Now, ensure you have [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer, follow the relevant instructions for your current operating system.
-If you are unsure, then run the command `git --version` in your terminal/console window, if you see an error, this means you do not have it installed.
+Now, ensure you have [Git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer.
+If you are unsure, run the command `git --version` in your terminal/console window, if you see an error returned, this means you do not have it installed.

-#### Usage
+### Usage

 Once you have everything installed, clone the repository to get the files and change the current directory to the folder which was just created.